One-on-one coaching

-As a kid, I was the best basketball playmaker on my street and in my village.
+As a kid, I was the best basketball playmaker in my village.
 I was invited to play for teams from neighboring villages.
-I used to train alone… just me and my basketball, which I called my “girlfriend.”
-I would wake up at 4 AM, train in the cold, and I was known as the top playmaker in my school.
+I used to train alone, me and the basketball that I called my “girlfriend”.
+I would wake up at 4 AM to train in the chilly morning.

 Everything changed when I moved to the capital for university.
-I started strong and impressed everyone with my skills.
+I started strong impressing everyone with my skills.
 Then something unexpected happened.

-Within a few months, I ran into players with much more refined skills than mine.
-Despite all the self-training, I couldn’t keep up.
-I kept asking myself… how did they improve so much with less effort?
+Within a few months, I ran into players with much more refined skills.
+Despite all the self-training, I couldn’t keep up with them.
+I kept asking myself: how did they improve so much with less effort?

 That’s when I noticed many of them had personal coaches.
 These coaches guided them, corrected their techniques, and planned their fitness routines.

 It felt unfair.
 My background didn’t allow for personal coaches.
-I got frustrated… and I gradually stopped playing basketball.
+I got frustrated and gradually stopped playing basketball.

 Looking back, I learned two things: